 In our opinion, the senior management of many of the world’s top banks are motivated solely by money.
 There is nothing wrong with earning a profit.
 We don’t advocate profits over people, however.
 Ripping off the public, taxpayers and customers is never acceptable.

-Whether a Trump administration means easier sledding for Wall Street remains to be seen.
+We are only just finishing the first year of Trump’s presidency.
+Whether a Trump administration means easier sledding for Wall Street remains in the next 3 years to be seen.
 Whistleblowers in the United States, however, are entitled to bring their own actions directly in the name of the government.
 Our False Claims Act is unique in the world.
 Even if the government refuses to prosecute, whistleblower actions can usually be prosecuted privately.

 If you have inside information about fraud involving federal funds or programs, contact us.
 All inquiries are always kept confidential.
 In the last few years, our clients have collected over $100 million in whistleblower awards.